-My paintings explore intellectual, emotional and aesthetic responses to the varied landscapes of South Dakota, the Northern Plains and West.
+My paintings explore and interpret the varied landscapes of South Dakota, the Northern Plains and West.

-My art also reflects the iconography of the modern American West; the associated myths, and traditions that haunt it are still very much with us today.
-The tableaus and dramas of our shared histories are still playing out on a landscape that in many ways remains unchanged; yet in many instances, it would be nearly unrecognizable by past inhabitants.
-However, we can seek out and experience the contemporary landscapesthat shaped our past – and that continue to shape us today.
+The iconography of the modern American West - the associated myths, and traditions - are still very much with us today.
+Our shared histories are still playing out on a landscape that in many ways remains unchanged, but would be nearly unrecognizable by past inhabitants.
+I am drawn to these contemporary landscapes that shaped our past – and that continue to shape our modern times.

-Regarding process, my studio paintings refer to actual topographical places, but often, the scenes presented do not exist per se– they are created, interpretive pictures.
-I frequently work on location creating plein aire studies, that are reference material(s) for the larger, studio paintings.
+I frequently work on location creating plein-aire studies, that are reference material(s) for the larger, studio paintings.
+My studio paintings refer to actual topographical places, but often, the scenes presented do not exist per se– they are created, interpretive pictures.

-Aesthetically, I am rooted in the traditions of the American Schools, including the Hudson River Painters, California Impressionists, and the Taos and Santa Fe groups.
-The 19thcentury French Academic Schools and Impressionism also serve as guides.
+Aesthetically, I am rooted in the traditions of the American Schools, including the Hudson River Painters, California Impressionists, the Southwest schools.
+The 19th century Academic Schools and Impressionism also serve as guides.